 Constructed of heavy-duty, color-safe materials.
-Dual grip traction does a good job keeping it from sliding around.
+Dual grip traction does a good job of keeping it from sliding around.
 Made from one piece.
 Compatible with all car seats.
-Easy to set up.
-Cleans easily.
+Easy to set up and clean.

-Some reports of the rubber pads on the bottom of this option damaging leather seats (marks, indentations).
-Some buyers say that this protector doesn't fit well and sits awkwardly on the seat.
+Some reports of the rubber pads on the bottom damaging leather seats.

-PVC leather construction, with anti-slip dots to prevent slipping.
+PVC leather construction, with antislip dots.
 Has reinforced stitching and is padded for comfort.
-Three pockets for storage.
+3 pockets for storage.
 Good high coverage on the seat.
 Works well with wider seats.
 Cleans easily.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.